MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 # Create a prompt action

 In this exercise you will create a prompt action, test the prompt in Copilot Studio, and test the prompt within a Copilot agent.
+You'll create a prompt action that helps users turn their raw ideas into organized marketing pitches that follow a specific format and guidelines.

 This exercise should take approximately **15** minutes to complete.

-## Objective

-You'll create a prompt action that helps users turn their raw ideas into organized marketing pitches that follow a specific format and guidelines.

 ## Create a prompt action in Copilot Studio